HwanwoongKim/ITS-Web-2023/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'team.its-web.service' is invalid and this project uses 'team.itsweb.service' instead.
+* The original package name 'team.its-web.service' is invalid and this project uses 'team.itsweb.board' instead.

 # Getting Started